-The PhD in Educational Leadership and Policy Studies, option in Higher Education,
+The PhD in Educational Leadership and Policy Studies, option in Higher Education is

-is a research-focused degree designed to prepare you to contribute to the field of
+a research-focused degree designed to prepare you to contribute to the field of higher

-higher education as an administrator, scholar or policy analyst.
-We use existing theory
+education as an administrator, scholar or policy analyst.
+We use existing theory and

-issues in higher education policy and practice and hold higher education leadership
+and/or emerging issues in higher education policy and practice and hold higher education

-are advised by full-time program faculty, and most coursework is taught face-to-face
+sequence.
+All students are advised by full-time program faculty, and most coursework

 We offer an international higher education class that may include overseas travel.

 Our dual degree master’s and doctoral programs with the Universidad Popular Autonoma

 del Estado de Puebla (UPAEP) in Puebla, Mexico, allow students to take coursework

 from both OSU and UPAEP and earn either a master’s or doctoral degree from both institutions.